-Program Verbal Quantitative Analytic Writing

-Educational Administration

-and Supervision (Ed.D.)
-152 146 4.0

-Research and Measurement 152 146 4.0

-Educational Psychology GRE not required

-Philosophy of Education GRE not required T TINII TARDCITY OF

-Educational Sociology GRE not required EUNI IVERSITY OF

-History of Education GRE not required -

-Foundations of Education GRE not required FDO
+Program Verbal Quantitative Analytic Writing Educational Administration and Supervision (Ed.D.)
+152 146 4.0 Research and Measurement 152 146 4.0 Educational Psychology GRE not required; interview possible Philosophy of Education GRE not required; interview possible Educational Sociology GRE not required; interview possible History of Education GRE not required; interview possible Foundations of Education GRE not required; interview possible

-• A resume or curriculum vitae.
-Three letters of recommendation d 4-11

-- Three letters of recommendation detailing candidate's potential for completing doctoral-level work. - A statement of purpose that describes why the applicant wishes to pursue the selected doctoral program.
+- A resume or curriculum vitae. - Three letters of recommendation detailing candidate's potential for completing doctoral-level work. - A statement of purpose that describes why the applicant wishes to pursue the selected doctoral program.
 This statement also should include information on previous study, educational experience, professional accomplishments, immediate and future professional goals, and any other information that the applicant believes is relevant for admission into the desired program. - Evidence of research and writing ability.
-Such evidence may include a master's thesis, class paper, a written research report, one or more reprints of publications, a paper presented to a professional society, or similar evidence of competence in this respect. - A professional interview upon the completion of the written application, required by the following programs: Educational Administration and Supervision, Educational Psychology, Philosophy of Education, Educational Sociology, History of Education, and Foundations of Education.
+Such evidence may include a master's thesis, class paper, a written research report, one or more reprints of publications, a paper presented to a professional society, or similar evidence of competence in this respect. - A professional interview upon the completion of the written application may be required by the following programs: Educational Administration and Supervision, Educational Psychology, Philosophy of Education, Educational Sociology, History of Education, and Foundations of Education.